gatsbyjs/gatsby/docs/docs/node-interface.md

 ### `owner`

 The plugin which created this node.
+This field is added by gatsby itself (and not the plugin).

 ### `fieldOwners`

 Stores which plugins created which fields.
+This field is added by gatsby itself (and not the plugin).

 ### `content`